hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 * Rank clues (oink) are always used to perform a *Save Clue*.
 * Color clues (moo) must always be *Play Clues*.
 ```

+- cow & pig - no finesses with rank on the first turn